hack-r/pyserpZotero/README.md

 How to use it?
 ----------------

-Beginning with v1.1 an interactive mode is available by running the main file (pyserpZotero.py).
+Beginning with v1.1 an interactive mode is available by entering `psz` into a terminal.
 See quickstart.ipynb for a Jupyter notebook demonstration of API access.

 What's new?
 ----------------
+  - Interactive mode!
+Just enter `psz` in a terminal after `pip install pyserpZotero` to use this library as a program.
+You can enter your credentials when prompted or edit the config.yaml file to bypass interactive authentication.

-March 2024: Added support for additional portals and PDF sources, including **medArxiv and bioRxiv**.
+  - Added support for additional portals and PDF sources, including **medArxiv and bioRxiv**.
 Improved matching of citations to Arxiv PDFs.

 Why do you sometimes align assignment operators across lines like that?